googlefonts/variable-components-spec/variable-components-spec.md

 - [New axis flag for the vartable](#new-axis-flag-for-the-fvar-table)
 - [Notes on non-linear interpolation](#notes-on-non-linear-interpolation)
 - [Prototype Implementation](#prototype-Implementation)

+# Terminology

+- _designspace_: equivalent to the term "variation space"
+- _designspace location_: a specific location in a designspace
+- _composite_: a glyph that is composed of references to other glyphs
+- _component_: a reference to another glyph
+- _base glyph_: the glyph referenced by a component

 # What are Variable Components?